 - Applicants must attend an orientation session with the application committee at which time the written communication component will be composed.

 - Selected applicants will be interviewed by the program admission committee based upon written communication skills, RGT Program prerequisite letter grades, and ACT composite score.

-- Individuals who have completed the interview process will be considered for program admission based on a rating score that includes: knowledge of a variety of radiologic procedures; interview rating scores; RGT Program prerequisite letter grades; and ACT composite and sub-scores.
+- Individuals who have completed the interview process will be considered for program admission based on a rating score that includes but is not limited to: knowledge of a variety of radiologic procedures; interview rating scores; RGT Program prerequisite letter grades; and ACT composite and sub-scores.